Talking with children about child sexual abuse: why it’s important

 Feeling unsafe: what to do

-Inappropriate touch: helping children protect their own bodies
+Inappropriate touch: helping children understand their personal boundaries

-Your child or the child you’re caring for needs to know that their body is their own.
-When your child understands this, they can also understand that it’s wrong for other people to touch their body, ask to see their body, or take photos or videos of their body, particularly their genitals.
+Your child needs to know that their body is their own.
+When your child understands this, they can also understand that it’s wrong for other people to touch their body, ask to see private parts of their body, or take photos or videos of their body, particularly their genitals.

 For younger children, you might say, ‘Your body belongs to you.
 No-one can touch or see your body without a good reason.
-If a grown up or older child wants to touch or see your vagina (or penis) or show you theirs, that’s not OK.
+If a grown-up or older child wants to touch or see your vagina (or penis) or show you theirs, that’s not OK.
 Even if it’s someone you know, it’s still not OK.
-You should tell me straight away, even if they ask you to keep it a secret’.
+You should tell me or someone you trust straight away, even if they ask you to keep it a secret’.

 For older children, you might say, ‘Your body belongs to you.
 No-one can touch or ask to see your vagina (or penis) or anus without a good reason.
 If someone wants to see or touch your vagina (or penis) or show you theirs, it’s important that you tell someone straight away.
 You should tell someone even if it’s a person you know and like, and even if they ask you to keep it a secret’.

 Let your child know about ‘good reasons’.
-For example, ‘A doctor or nurse might ask to see your body.
+For example, ‘A doctor or nurse might ask to see or touch your body when you’re sick.
 That’s a good reason, but only if I’m there too’.

-It’s a good idea to use correct names for body parts like vulva, vagina, clitoris, nipples, penis, scrotum and testicles.
+It’s a good idea to use correct names for body parts like vulva, vagina, clitoris, nipples, penis, scrotum, testicles, anus and bottom.
 This means that your child will have language to communicate clearly about their body.

 Surprises and unsafe secrets: helping children understand the difference

 People who sexually abuse children need the abuse to be a secret.
-You can help your child or the child you’re caring for stay safe by helping them understand the difference between surprises and unsafe secrets.
+You can help your child stay safe by helping them understand the difference between surprises and unsafe secrets.

 For younger children, here’s how you could explain the difference:

-- Surprises: ‘Surprises are good, like when Nanna tells you what she’s getting your sister for her birthday.
+- Surprises – ‘Surprises are good, like when Nanna tells you what she’s getting your sister for her birthday.
 This is a surprise for your sister.
-You might feel excited but not yucky about the surprise.’
+Everyone will find out about the surprise on your sister’s birthday.
+You might feel excited about the surprise.’

-- Unsafe secrets: ‘Some secrets might make you feel worried, like if a friend tells you that they’re going to take something that doesn’t belong to them.
-These sorts of secrets can make people feel unhappy and yucky.
+- Unsafe secrets – ‘Some secrets might make you feel worried, like if a friend tells you that they’re going to take something that doesn’t belong to them, and you can’t ever tell anyone.
+Secrets can make people feel unhappy and yucky.
 You need to tell me or another adult you trust.
 We can decide how to help you with the yucky feelings.’

 For older children, here’s how you could explain the difference:

-- Unsafe secrets: ‘Unsafe secrets might make you feel worried.
+- Unsafe secrets – ‘Unsafe secrets might make you feel worried or uncomfortable.
 The person telling you might ask you to keep it a secret from everyone, including me.
 You need to tell me or another adult you trust.’

 Safe and unsafe places and situations: helping children recognise them

-It’s a good idea to talk with your child or the child you’re caring for about what makes places and situations safe or less safe.
+It’s a good idea to talk with your child about what makes places and situations safe or less safe.

-- ‘What would you do if someone you didn’t know wanted you to help them look for their dog?’
+- ‘What would you do if someone you don’t know wanted you to help them look for their dog?’

 - ‘What would you do if you felt uncomfortable in a public toilet?’

-- ‘What would you do if an adult or another child you knew and liked did something that made you feel yucky or scared?’
+- ‘What would you do if an adult or another child you know and like did something that made you feel yucky or scared?’

-- ‘What would you do if someone you didn’t know started messaging you on social media, even if they said they were a child?’
+- ‘What would you do if someone you don’t know started messaging you on social media, even if they said they were a child?’

 - ‘What would you do if someone on the internet asked you to send naked photos of yourself and said they would hurt you if you didn’t?’